theninthsky/client-side-rendering/README.md

 _Note that when using CSS-in-JS, we can [disable the speedy optimization](src/components/PrerenderProvider.tsx) during prerendering in order to have our styles omitted to the DOM._
 <br>
-_It is not recommended though, since it will make no difference to web crawlers and will only slightly slow down our prerendering process._
+_It is not recommended though, since it will make no difference to web crawlers and will slightly slow down our prerendering process._

 ### Social Media Share Previews